Hiiumaa: World War II

 Hiiumaa remained under Soviet control until Estonia regained independence in August 1991.
-During the period of Soviet occupation 1944-1991, Hiiumaa was declared a restricted zone, closed to foreigners and to most mainland Estonians.
+During the period of Soviet occupation (1944–1991), Hiiumaa was declared a restricted zone, closed to foreigners and to most mainland Estonians.
 A number of derelict Soviet forts and communication towers are still present on the island's northern coast.

 Natural environment

 Hiiumaa is an island in Estonia located north of Saaremaa in the Baltic Sea.
 It is the northernmost island in the Muhu archipelago, which includes Saaremaa and Muhu.
 Hiiumaa has a low relief (up to 68 m above sea level) and is mostly formed of limestone, that is exposed in cliffs around parts of the island's coast.
-In the North of the island there are a series of fossilized beaches preserved as uplift has occurred.
+In the north of the island there are a series of fossilized beaches preserved as uplift has occurred.
 The modern beaches are primarily on the northern and western coast lines.
 The natural environment is protected within the Tahkuna Nature Reserve and West Estonian Archipelago Biosphere Reserve.

 The Hiiu Shoal (Nekmangrund) is located off the northwestern shore of Hiiumaa Island.
 The Soela Strait separates Hiiumaa from Saaremaa to its south, and the Muhu Strait separates it from the mainland of Estonia.

 Ecology

 The fauna and flora of Hiiumaa are similar to the Estonian mainland.
 The mammal fauna includes elk, red deer, roe deer, wild boars, foxes, lynxes and martens.
-Wolves have recently started to repopulate the island after being made locally extinct.
+Wolves and bears have recently started to repopulate the island after being made locally extinct.

 Minks were also reintroduced in 2000, after they were exterminated by trappers.
 Since the end of the 1990s the island shelters a conservation project aimed at restoring populations of European mink, an endangered species of which there is about only 1,000 individual specimens left in Europe as of 2017.
 This project started with removing from the island all American minks that had escaped from breeding farms, and reintroducing some European minks.
 The latter started breeding.

 The bird species found on the island include black storks, golden eagles, cranes, avocets and swans.
 The forests are dominated by pine and deciduous trees, the rest of the uncultivated land is covered by swamps and dunes.
 The island has about 1000 species of large plants of which 50 are protected.